 5. Remain amicable and consider mediation

-Try and have a discussion with your spouse about the way forward.
+If you can, have a discussion with your spouse about the way forward.
 The days of parties going to Court for a Judge to make a decision in respect of financial issues or matters relating to children are becoming infrequent.
 The ethos now is to try and deal with things in an amicable way whilst also minimising costs for both parties.

 6. Get organised

 We are often amazed at the number of clients who seek advice and do not know their own financial situation.
-Ensure you know about what bank accounts and debts are held in joint names and be aware of the level of joint debt, to include credit cards and mortgages.
-It is always wise to know and be in control of your own financial situation.
+Ensure you know about what bank accounts and debts are held in joint names.
+Be aware of the level of joint debt.
+Know what is owed on credit cards and mortgages.
+Be in control of your own financial situation.

 7. Focus on the best interests of the children

-If you have children, there is no need to involve them just because you and your spouse are not getting along.
-Always discuss the situation out of earshot of the children and avoid making the children feel that they have to take sides.
+If you have children ensure you discuss issues around separation out of earshot of the children.
+Avoid making the children feel that they have to take sides.
 Focus on the children’s best interests as separation is a difficult and confusing time for them.

 8. Be realistic

 Be realistic in your expectations and do not set them too high.
-Whatever agreement is reached has to be workable and, therefore, do not set your expectations too high.
-Ultimately, the matrimonial finances are going to be divided somehow and both parties’ future housing needs will need to be met.
+Whatever agreement is reached has to be workable.
+Ultimately, the matrimonial finances are going to be divided somehow and both parties’ future housing and income needs will need to be met.

 9. Consider using a counsellor

 Divorce and separation can be a very stressful time and there are many counsellors who are able to offer support.
 Discussing purely emotional matters with your lawyer is not the best use of your funds.
-By employing an expert counsellor this can work out much more cost-effective in the long run.
+An expert counsellor can be the most cost-effective way forward in the long run.

-10. Do not comment about your spouse on social networking sites
+10. Do not comment about your ex on social networking sites

 Our specialist Family Law Team at Steeles Law offer expert advice regarding divorce, separation, dissolution of civil partnerships and all Family law matters.